movalex/fusion/Scripts/Comp/DEV/MD/AttributeSpreadsheet.md

 My intention was to make this script as straightforward and easy to use as possible.
 Usually installing third party package to Python is a painless task.
 But it would be much cooler to strip this step and offer automatic installation on a first launch.

 If there's no Pyside2 installation on the computer, the script will show a dialogue, whether you want to install the script automatically.
 If clicked `Ok`, it attempts to install Pyside2 using standard pip tools.
 Otherwise the command for manual installation will be shown in Console.
 Python modules manager `pip` should be already installed on the computer.
-It is a part of standard Python3 installation, thus the reason the script will require Python3 (also for maintenance and ideological purposes).
+It is a part of standard Python3 installation, thus the reason the script will require Python3 (also for maintenance purposes).
 Automatic PySide2 installation process will be visible in Fusion console.
 In case installation fails, please report the bug here.
 Once Pyside2 is installed, launch the script again and standard UI will be shown:

 *Known issues:*